godotengine/godot-docs/tutorials/content/procedural_geometry/index.rst

 The MeshDataTool is a resource that converts Mesh data into arrays of vertices, faces, and edges that can be modified at runtime.

-For more information about the MeshDataTool, please see the `MeshDataTool tutorial` (coming soon).
+For more information about the MeshDataTool, please see the :ref:`MeshDataTool tutorial <doc_meshdatatool>`.

 SurfaceTool
 ^^^^^^^^^^^

-The SurfaceTool's primary purpose is to allow for the creation of Meshes using an OpenGL 1.x immediate mode style interface.
+The SurfaceTool allows the creation of Meshes using an OpenGL 1.x immediate mode style interface.

-For more information about the SurfaceTool, please see the `SurfaceTool and ImmediateGeometry tutorial` (coming soon).
+For more information about the SurfaceTool, please see the :ref:`SurfaceTool tutorial <doc_surfacetool>`.

 ImmediateGeometry
 ^^^^^^^^^^^^^^^^^